microsoft/TypeScript/doc/spec.md

 It is an error for an external module to contain more than one export assignment.

-Assume the following example resides in the file ‘point.ts’:
+Assume the following example resides in the file 'point.ts':

 ```TypeScript
 export = Point;